Gain access to personalized product screening, the best pricing, rewards, and more!

 What is Dichondra?

-• Dichondra is a plant that has kidney-shaped leaves and can grow and cover a large area in very little time if there is no intervention to stop it.
+- Dichondra is a plant with kidney-shaped leaves that can grow and cover a large area in very little time if there is no intervention to stop it.

 How To Get Rid of Dichondra